 Please contact your advisor if you have questions regarding any of the below forms or policies.

-Students who are probation for the first time are expected to complete the following academic contract and turn it into their advisor at their first meeting:
+Students who are probation for the first time are expected to complete the College of Public Health Academic Contract and turn it into their advisor at their first meeting.

 For specific classes, the College of Public Health maintains waitlists to aid in students being enrolled when classes are full or have specific registration requirements.
 Please select the link for the course you are currently attempting to enroll in: